zalando/zally/README.md

       ./gradlew -q generate-media-types-config --info
    ```
 4. Commit the updated file to the repository.
-5. Release Zally server and API using the command
+5. Release Lilly server and API using the command
    ```
    cd server
    ./gradlew clean build publishAllPublicationsToMavenRepository